-GHC now permits such instances to be derived instead, using the flag -XGeneralizedNewtypeDeriving, so one can write newtype Dollars = Dollars Int deriving (Eq,Show,Num)

-and the implementation uses the same Num dictionary for Dollars as for Int.
-Notionally, the compiler derives an instance declaration of the form instance Num Int => Num Dollars which just adds or removes the newtype constructor according to the type.
+GHC now permits such instances to be derived instead, using the flag -XGeneralizedNewtypeDeriving, so one can write and the implementation uses the same Num dictionary for Dollars as for Int.
+Notionally, the compiler derives an instance declaration of the form which just adds or removes the newtype constructor according to the type.